Peer Review Policy

-Peer reviewers are ideally experts in their fields.
-Journals usually build a pool of peer reviewers that have a good track record of producing high-quality reviews.
-When a Manuscript is submitted to IJOHMN, a double-blind peer review process is followed to accomplish the basic requirements determined by our protocol.
+Peer reviewers are ideally experts in their fields who are not part of the journalís editorial staff.
+When a manuscript is submitted to IJOHMN, a double-blind peer review process is followed to accomplish the basic requirements determined by our protocol.

 IJOHMN follows the double-blind review process.
 In this process, the author and the reviewer are anonymous to each other.
-The peer review process helps the publishing organization to select worthy research work for publication.
-These papers are accepted with improvements/modifications.
-In the peer review process, the decision to publish a manuscript is the prerogative of a journal editor or the journal's editorial board.
+The peer-review process helps the publishing organization to select worthy research work for publication.
+In the peer-review process, the decision to publish a manuscript is the prerogative of a journal editor or the journal's editorial board.

-In the broad spectrum, at first read-through reviewers will be assessing your argument construction, the clarity of the language, and content.
+In the broad spectrum, at first read-through reviewers will be assessing authors argument construction, the clarity of the language, and content.
 They question themselves for the following:

 They may also consider the following: